 For those who love a bit more ruggedness to their beach experience, visit Caspersen Beach!
 This rocky beach also offers beachcombers plenty of shark teeth and other fossils and shells for collecting.
 Caspersen Beach doesn’t provide a lifeguard but for those comfortable in the water without one, you can still enjoy swimming in the beautiful blue water.
 The beach is free of charge and the restrooms remodeled regularly, yet more reasons to visit Caspersen Beach when in the Venice, FL, area!

 The sand on Siesta Key Beach is made of 99% quartz crystal, which doesn’t hold heat.
 You can then enjoy this great beach on even the hottest Florida day without worrying about burning your feet!
-There are also tennis courts and volleyball nets on the beach for you to enjoy, as well as plenty of open space for setting up your beach chairs and umbrella and just relaxing under the sun.
+There are also tennis courts and volleyball nets on the beach for you to enjoy, as well as plenty of open space for setting up your beach chairs and beach umbrella and just relaxing under the sun.

 Yet another quartz crystal beach, Crescent Beach also offers a cool and comfortable feeling underfoot.
 The sand on Crescent Beach is also dense and compacted enough to support a bike, so don’t hesitate to take yours out if you’ve ever dreamed of riding right on the beach!
 Crescent beach doesn’t offer much by way of entertainment, which means it’s one of the few beaches in the Venice area that is not heavily populated and where you can enjoy privacy, away from the crowds.